videojs/video.js/docs/tech.md

 Enabling Streaming Playback
 --------------------------------
 In order to force the flash tech to choose streaming playback, you need to provide a valid streaming source **before other valid flash video sources**.
 This is necessary because of the source selection algorithm, where playback tech chooses the first possible source object with a valid type.
 Valid streaming `type` values include `rtmp/mp4` and `rtmp/flv`.
-The streaming `src` value requires valid connection and stream strings, separated by an `&amp;`.
+The streaming `src` value requires valid connection and stream strings, separated by an `&`.
 An example of supplying a streaming source through your HTML markup might look like:

     <source src="rtmp://your.streaming.provider.net/cfx/st/&mp4:path/to/video.mp4" type="rtmp/mp4">
     <source src="http://your.static.provider.net/path/to/video.mp4" type="video/mp4">